ccarlan98/Data-Science-Analytics-Portfolio/README.md

-## Data Science and Analytics Professional Portfolio
+## Data Science and Analytics Portfolio

 This portfolio showcases a collection of analytics, statistical modeling, machine learning, and business intelligence projects demonstrating end-to-end data workflows, from acquisition and preparation through modeling, visualization, and decision support.
 Each folder represents a key step or methodology, including: